astrovishalthakur/astrovishalPerceptPkg/README.md

 # Astrovishal's python package

+#### Perceptron is called as hello world of Deep Learning or fundamental building block of Neural network.
 #### Following is a python package implementation of perceptron model.
-You can use it for simple machine learning tasks like Classification.
+You can use it for simple Deep learning tasks like Classification.

 ## To install